NCCE/teachcomputing.org/doc/partners_api_integration.md

 - Get all enrolments for all runs of the course and group them by organisation membership
 - For each member check if they have multiple organisation memberships
 - If they have multiple memberships join any enrolments on this courses runs
-- At this point we have a list of all users enrolled on a course (across runs) linked to a list of their enrolments (which shows their progress) across all runs of a course, and across any memberships they may have
+- At this point we have a list of all users enrolled on a course linked to a list of their enrolments (which shows their progress) across all runs of a course, and across any memberships they may have
 - Take the latest enrolment for a user and queue the `FutureLearn::UpdateUserActivityJob`

 The update user activity job does the following: